GEROGIANNIS/Resolution-Finder/README.md

 ## Resolution Finder

-Resolution Finder is a simple C++ program that identifies resolutions with a 4:3 aspect ratio based on a given total number of pixels.
+Resolution Finder is a simple C++ program that identifies resolutions with specified aspect ratios (4:3 and 16:9) based on a given total number of pixels.
 This project demonstrates basic programming concepts such as loops, conditionals, and data structures in C++.

 ### Features

-- Finds all possible resolutions with a 4:3 aspect ratio given a specified number of total pixels.
+- Finds all possible resolutions with 4:3 and 16:9 aspect ratios given a specified number of total pixels.
 - Outputs the resolutions in a readable format.
 - Provides an example of usage within the main function.